NMSCD/Meetup/README.md

 <div align="center">

-# 🏠 Home page
+# 👥 NMS Meetup

-The home page of the No Man's Sky Community Developers & Designers.
+Details on the yearly Guildford meetup and a place to showcase the memories that we have made with all those that joined us to celebrate No Man's Sky

 </div>